 It may also be due to the fact that with Vedic meditation, you only need to employ one technique for all situations, which makes life so much simpler.

 Norah is a therapist from Devon who learned Vedic meditation with us, She told us:

 “I’m really loving having the meditation practice.
-I’ve realised now why what I was doing before wasn’t working so well because every time I sat to meditate I had to make a choice about what I was doing which kept me in my conscious mind whereas now there is no choice to be made.
-I sit down and just practice the technique and I don’t have to think about it.”
+I’ve realised now why what I was doing before wasn’t working so well.
+Every time I sat to meditate I had to make a choice about what I was doing which kept me in my conscious mind whereas now there is no choice to be made.
+I sit down and just practice the technique, and I don’t have to think about it.”

 Another good question to ask yourself, is how far do you wish to go?

-One of the less well understood aspects of Buddhist meditation (with the possible exception of Zen), is that the Buddha’s teachings were interpreted through the state of consciousness of his followers, which wasn’t nearly as high as his own.
-Therefore there is actually a glass ceiling in how far you can take your practise if you seek the most glorious and abundant states of consciousness.
+One of the less well-understood aspects of Buddhist meditation (with the possible exception of Zen), is that the Buddha’s teachings were interpreted through the state of consciousness of his followers, which wasn’t nearly as high as his own.
+Therefore there is actually a glass ceiling in how far you can take your practice if you seek the most glorious and abundant states of consciousness.